cmacademyconsulting/COS-Blockchain-Compliance-Tracker/README.md

 - **Project Managers:** Streamline compliance oversight with transparent reputation scoring and accountability.
 - **Communities:** Assured ethical delivery of projects with sustainability indices backed by immutable records.
 - **AI Governance Researchers:** Access reproducible framework for embedding ethics into AI workflows.
+- **Judges:** Experience a fully reproducible demo with transparent click‑paths, ensuring credibility and ease of verification.

 ---